Gabriel Moreno Player Props: Diamondbacks vs. Marlins

 Gabriel Moreno At The Plate

-- Moreno has gotten a hit in six of nine games this season (66.7%), with multiple hits twice.
+- This year, Moreno has tallied at least one hit in six of 10 games (60.0%), and had multiple hits twice.

-- He has not gone deep in his nine games this year.
+- He has not hit a long ball in his 10 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.